 Airborne Remote Sensing

-How to use available drones and aircraft facilities?
+How to use available aircraft and UAV facilities

-(2) Operational SIOS-Access call: SIOS-ACCESS provides access to a variety of research infrastructures (RIs) and facilities in Svalbard that includes the usage of aircraft and drones.
-This opportunity is open for the international research community in Svalbard.
+• Operational SIOS-Access Call: These calls provide access to a variety of research infrastructures (RIs) and facilities in Svalbard, including the use of aircraft and uncrewed aerial vehicles (UAVs).
+These opportunities are open to the international research community in Svalbard.

-(3) On request/demand: SIOS coordinates all the requests of using aircraft and drones from the entire research community including space agencies for conducting scientific projects or supporting Cal/Val activities for satellite missions.
-The aircraft and drones are available for research purposes at a competitive rate.
-If you are planning to put forward such requests, please make sure that you contact us at least 2 months prior to the planned research or Cal/Val activity.
-This service is available during the entire year; however, image acquisition and hyperspectral data acquisition would be available only during the spring and summer season (April-September).
+• On demand: SIOS coordinates all requests for the use of aircraft and UAVs from the research community including space agencies for conducting scientific projects or supporting Cal/Val activities for satellite missions.
+The aircraft and UAVs are available for research purposes at a competitive rate.
+Requests should be made at least 2 months prior to the planned research or Cal/Val activity.
+This service is available during the entire year; however, image acquisition and hyperspectral data acquisition would be available only during the spring and summer season (April - September).

-Which projects are prioritised for using aircraft and drones?
+Which projects are prioritised for using aircraft and UAVs?

-Proposals from space agencies supporting cal/val activities for satellite missions are encouraged Proposals should contribute towards one or more of the following topics:
+Proposals should contribute towards one or more of the following:

 • Specifically addressing one or more of the recommendations in SESS reports;

-• Closing the gaps or complementing to in situ data or measurements;
+• Closing gaps or complementing in situ data or measurements;

-• Cal/Val of airborne or satellite borne hyperspectral data with ground measurements;
+• Cal/Val of airborne or satellite hyperspectral data with ground measurements;

 • Contributions to modelling activities;